AAMIR22/MySQL/README.md

 ## Project Setup

- 1. Add a new column called DOB in Persons table with data type as Date
+** 1. Add a new column called DOB in Persons table with data type as Date **

 ```sql
 ALTER TABLE Persons
 ADD DOB DATE;
 ```

-## User-Defined Function to Calculate Age
-Create a user-defined function to calculate age using the `DOB` column:
+** 2. Write a user-defined function to calculate age using DOB **

 ```sql
 DELIMITER $$